html5rocks/www.html5rocks.com/README.md

 This will deploy to a unique version and hostname but not take over serving yet.
 Check it works with your browser, then migrate all traffic to the new version from the [Cloud Console].

+⚠️ If you get a 500 when testing the site, wait ~10 seconds and try again.
+The code is slow to start, and App Engine can be initially unhappy.

 If you need access to do this, ask in team chat or ping a lead.

 ## Redirects